 Is document security a concern for your organisation?
 Not with Glasscubes.
-Start your free trial today.
+Request a guided demo of Glasscubes today.

 Mills cautions that a document management system by itself is not the answer.
 Companies must first create a solid foundation before considering which DMS to move forward with.
 “Many companies are in the process of acquiring and implementing a document management system (or have already done so), without first developing a robust document control strategy and program,” she explains.

 Mills adds that raising awareness among, and getting feedback from, soon-to-be users is also important, as they play a key role in determining whether the system is a success.
 She also shares her recommended approach: “First, organise and categorise your documents.
 Second, develop your document strategy, including defining document policies and procedures.
 Third, get user feedback.
 Finally, define your requirements and start the software selection process.”

 9. Be willing to change your document management system.